How to get company-wide buy-in for construction technology projects

 2. Get extensive feedback from end users before development starts

-Before you start to develop new technology, it’s essential to gather first-hand feedback from those who work on a daily basis with the current systems and the issues they face.
+Before you start the development process, it’s essential to gather first-hand feedback from those who work on a daily basis with the current systems and the issues they face.
 Understanding these day-to-day struggles will enable you to create a fit-for-purpose solution that is eagerly accepted by the end users.

-Gathering feedback from different levels of digital users will enable you to define the system for different roles.
+Gathering feedback from different levels of digital users will enable you to define business requirements for different roles.
 For example, including reporting functions for upper management to report on equipment that has been faulty over the past six months, as well as encorporating essential functionality to make simple onsite processes seamless.

 Our article ‘How to deliver systems that meet employee need and business growth’ goes into more detail on why bottom-up feedback matters.

-3. Give your technology partner plenty of opportunity to understand the issues
+3. Give your software development partner plenty of opportunity to understand the issues

 At the very beginning of the project, organise workshops and meetings with key team members to allow your construction-technology partner to really ‘dig deep’ on existing processes, workflows, workarounds and analyse their flaws.
 This enables your partner to envisage how processes can be improved by digital solutions.